grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

 ---
-title: "Migrate from single zone to zone-aware replication with Helm"
+title: "Migrate from single zone to zone-aware replication"
-menuTitle: "Migrate from single zone to zone-aware replication with Helm"
+menuTitle: "Migrate from single zone to zone-aware replication"
 description: "Learn how to migrate from having a single availability zone to full zone-aware replication using the Grafana Mimir Helm chart"
 weight: 10
 ---

-# Migrate from single zone to zone-aware replication with Helm
+# Migrate from single zone to zone-aware replication

-This document explains how to migrate stateful components from single zone to [zone-aware replication]({{< relref "../operators-guide/configure/configure-zone-aware-replication/" >}}) with Helm.
-The three components in question are the [alertmanager]({{< relref "../operators-guide/architecture/components/alertmanager.md" >}}), the [store-gateway]({{< relref "../operators-guide/architecture/components/store-gateway.md" >}}) and the [ingester]({{< relref "../operators-guide/architecture/components/ingester.md" >}}).
+This document explains how to migrate stateful components from single zone to [zone-aware replication](/docs/mimir/v2.5.x/operators-guide/configure/configure-zone-aware-replication/) with Helm.
+The three components in question are the [alertmanager](/docs/mimir/v2.5.x/operators-guide/architecture/components/alertmanager/), the [store-gateway](/docs/mimir/v2.5.x/operators-guide/architecture/components/store-gateway/) and the [ingester](/docs/mimir/v2.5.x/operators-guide/architecture/components/ingester/).

-The migration path of the alertmanager and store-gatway is straight forward, however migrating ingesters is more complicated.
+The migration path of Alertmanager and store-gateway is straight forward, however migrating ingesters is more complicated.

 This document is applicable to both Grafana Mimir and Grafana Enterprise Metrics.